Exploring Bluetooth Profiles and their Applications

 MPSD Use case

-Similarly for other use cases following profile combinations work.
+Similarly for other use cases the following profile combinations work.

 Use case Profile Combination